 The web sites below can each be of assistance to you as you search for information that is relevant to your specific situation.

-The rules around contact tracing are changing and businesses are being asked to use electronic contact tracing methods rather than paper ones.
-If you use paper such as when there is a power outage or the internet drops out etc, you may use a paper system as long as that data is transferred to an electronic system as soon as possible.
+The rules around contact tracing have changed and businesses are being asked to use electronic contact tracing methods rather than paper ones.
+If you use paper such as when there is a power outage or the internet drops out etc, you must transfer that data to an electronic system as soon as possible.

 SafeVisit is a FREE contact tracing tool developed to make it as easy as possible for both the business and the consumer.
 It is easy and fast to set up and you can begin using it immediately.
 Safe Visit has just been upgraded to accommodate venue using a new manual check-in option.
 Ideal for those without smartphones or keen to scan a QR, vendors can now setup self-service tablets/devices for quick and simple digital check-in, keeping them compliant and the customers flowing.

 If you are having difficulty with electronic contact tracing, for example if your customers don’t have a smart phone, or there is no internet etc, the easiest solution is to purchase a tablet for your venue.
 These can be purchased for under $100.
 Use the tablet to either register your guests electronically (have them complete the form on the tablet) or set up a manual spreadsheet to collect data that you can upload later.

 Department of Employment, Small Business and Training If you have questions specifically about small business, training, including apprentices and trainees, and employment of any description, this department can answer those questions.
 They also have a hotline for small businesses – 1300 654 687.
 The local team are very approachable and keen to help you in your business.